 We were told that the selection of 45 garments on view at Biltmore had been expanded from previous venues to include the men's and servants' garments.
 There were no wedding gowns on display.

 I was pleased with the variety of clothing, which included day, afternoon, evening, and military wear, with examples from different seasons.
 There were hats, coats, and a few accessories, as well.
 And I appreciated how the producers divulged what was original, what was recently fabricated, and even the sources of some of the materials.
 One beautiful coat was newly fashioned from a period tablecloth.
 Very creative!

 In one room, showcasing the pre-flapper dresses of the early 1920s, they pointed out how the beading on the recently crafted dress could never exactly replicate the patina that age and use had provided the original garments.
 Nonetheless, the workmanship was excellent, and even the entirely modern garments were magnificent.

-There is no photography allowed inside Biltmore Estate, so please click through to the official Dressing Downton at Biltmore page to view a slideshow of exhibit tableaux.
+There is no photography allowed inside Biltmore Estate, so please click through to the official Dressing Downton at Biltmore page to view the official catalogue of items on display.

 Kudos to Biltmore Estate and to exhibition producers Exhibits Development Group and Cosprop Ltd. It's a wonderful exhibit.

 I hope each of you gets a chance to see it**.
 And if you have even the slightest inclination to dress up -- whether in original garments or your best approximation -- please don't hesitate.
 Do it!
 I received nothing but positive feedback and kind comments from other visitors and Biltmore staff***.
 If anyone thought I looked ridiculous, they kept it to themselves.
 And in the end, who cares (insert Taylor Swift "haters gonna hate" lyric here)?